kumar8600/yabai-mode/README.md

 ###### Acceptable trees

-If `CMakeFiles.txt` and build-tree `build` are exists at upper or current directory where source is opened exists, it is acceptable tree.
+If `CMakeLists.txt` and build-tree `build` are exists at upper or current directory where source is opened exists, it is acceptable tree.

 Example 1: